nkh/ftl/config/ftl/etc/man/ftl.md

 	# vim: set filetype=bash :

 ## Directory Picker
-	Add the following code to your vimrc: source $path_to_ftl/cdf
+	Add the following code to your bashrc: source $path_to_ftl/cdf

 	This adds a _cdf_ function which will open an *ftl* instance you can